nikbearbrown/mba-marketing/chapters/08-marketing-research-and-market-intelligence.md

 **Preview of next chapter:** Chapter 9 adds global-marketing capability.
 The assistant will be able to assess a brand's global readiness, recommend an entry mode, and adapt the marketing mix using Hofstede's five cultural dimensions.

 ---

 ## AI Wayback Machine

-**George Gallup** was founded modern survey research in the 1930s — bringing scientific sampling to public opinion and marketing.
+**George Gallup** founded modern survey research in the 1930s — bringing scientific sampling to public opinion and marketing.

 **Run this:**